Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

 * [SIGNIFICANCE DIFFERENTIAL TESTS](https://github.com/Rizvix0/Statistical-Methods-and-Machine-Learning-in-R/tree/master/Significance%20Differential%20Tests).

  ***
- **Do not forget to clon the repository to you GITHUB-DEKSTOP.
-This way you will get the folders on your dekstop(with all the datasets and scripts)**
+ **Do not forget to clon the repository to you GITHUB-DEKSTOP.<br/> This way you will get the folders on your dekstop(with all the datasets and scripts).**

  ***

 # Theoratical Concepts:

-Apart from Codes our team has also gathered the theoratical approach to all the ANALYSIS which we automated using R. To get the link to that Section click on the link provided under this line/
+Apart from Codes our team has also gathered the theoratical approach to all the ANALYSIS which we automated using R. To get the link to that Section click on the link provided under this line: <br/>

 [Theory and Roadmap to BiInformatics](https://github.com/Rizvix0/DE_Project_MetaProtStat/wiki)